daiser/pyflow/README.md

 ## What is Flow?

 Let's say we need simple app witch parses some strings from STDIN.
-If string is a valid integer number we'll save it into database.
+If string represents a valid integer number we'll parse it and save into database.
 Also, we log invalid strings.
 Pretty easy, right?
 But how much boilerplate code we have to write to make it happen?
 All that variables, if-statements, error handling.
 Brrr!

-Let's try to be not so ridgid and allow data gently flow through our application.
+Let's try not so ridgid approach and allow data gently flow through our application.

 ```python